Course Descriptions

 • Band (Beginning): Students in Beginning Band will choose from either a woodwind or a brass instrument.
 No experience is required.
 Students will learn the fundamentals of music, sight reading of notes and rhythms, and the basics of ensemble playing.
 They will be exposed to a variety of styles of music and will perform at least once per semester at a concert.
 This is a yearlong course.

-• Band (Intermediate): The SJBMS Intermediate Band is for students with at least one year of experience on their instrument.
+• Band II (Intermediate): The SJBMS Intermediate Band is for students with at least one year of experience on their instrument.
 Students that have completed a year of beginning band in either 5th or 6th grade are welcome to sign up.
 Students with less than one-year experience or outside experience through private instruction can audition to join the group with instructor permission.
 We will continue to refine musicianship and explore more complex literature in this course.
 We will also perform in Jr. High School festivals in our area.
 This is a yearlong course.

 • Choir: The Middle School Choir is an ensemble of 6th, 7th and 8th graders who present concerts and public performances in addition to leading music at school and parish Masses.
 Students will learn to read a vocal score, learn basic music theory lessons in note-reading and rhythm, and will exercise proper vocal production and breathing techniques.
 With exposure to a broad range of musical genres and frequent performance opportunities, students will deepen musical appreciation and develop skills necessary for public presentation.
 Students will also work on pieces to present for a festival competition during spring semester.
 This is a yearlong course.